About Fabric

 I offer such kind of fabrics at my events.

-Extracted from the ramie plant, this Korean fabric is cool to the touch,
+This Korean ramie fabric is cool to the touch,

 and appreciated for its unique transparency and stiffness.